-- Add onion, celery, carrots.
+- Add onion, ginger, garlic, celery, and carrots.
 And saute for 2 minutes.

-- Add tomato paste or tomato puree, and give it a nice stir.
+- Add tomato paste or tomato puree along with chopped tomatoes.

-- Close the lid of the instant pot and seal the vent.
+- Close the lid of the instant pot and turn the knob to "SEAL".

 - Now turn off saute mode and start pressure cook mode for 5 minutes.
 If using brown lentils then set timer for 12 minutes.

 - Let it be on natural pressure release for 10 minutes.
 Now quick release and stir well.